AlephAlpha/Nekomata/doc/Builtins.md

 Fail when the list is empty.

 The order used in this function is different from the one used in min and max.
-It can compare two arbitrary values, not just numbers or strings.
+It can compare two arbitrary values, not just numbers or chars.

 ### `maximum` (`Ṁ`, `1 -> 1`)